PeopleMakeCulture/data-orgs-scraper/readme.md

 ```
 python3 scraper.py
 ```
 That's it!
-You sould now have a file called output.csv in your project directory!*
+You should now have a file called output.csv in your project directory!*

 *NOTE: You may have to uncomment the code in scraper.py that writes the output to a csv file.